-9 RVAAP- 09 Load Line 2
+RVAAP- 09 Load Line 2

-Former excavation activities conducted at Load Line 2 (RVAAP -09) have resulted in the accumulation of water within the building DB-802 footprint.
-Restoration activities are now planned at this location, and the accumulated water needs to be removed from the excavation to assist in the restoration of the site.
+Former building slab removal operations conducted at Load Line 2 (RVAAP-09) building DB-802 exposed a large cavity beneath the floor slab which resulted in the accumulation of water.
+Restoration activities are now planned at this location, and the accumulated water needs to be removed to assist in the restoration of the site.

-1 2.3 RVAAP Site Climate
+2.3 RVAAP Site Climate